bostonadam525/Training-LLMs---From-Scratch-to-Fine-Tuning/Fine_Tuning_LLMs/Parameter_Efficient_Fine_Tuning - PEFT/LoRA and Other Common PEFT Variants/README.md

 # LoRA and Other Common PEFT Variants

-## LoRA: Low-Rank Adaptation
+# LoRA: Low-Rank Adaptation
-* Original arxiv paper by Hu et al: https://arxiv.org/abs/2106.09685
+* Original arxiv paper by Hu et al in 2021: https://arxiv.org/abs/2106.09685

+## LoRA Overview
+* We know that for a 175B parameter model like (GPT-3), each parameter is in 32 or 16 bits or 2 bytes.
+* Thus, it takes around 350 GB memory to run or fine tune which is almost impossible on most computers.
+* LoRA was proposed to solve this problem.
+   * The concept is to take a large matrices and project it into low rank matrices.
+   * So you take a 10x10 matrix —---into---> 10x1 and 1x10 matrices
+      * Then M1 x M2 —> 10 x W matrix
+      * 20 parameters result from decomposing large matrix (cross product is 20)

+* LoRA paper showed that it performs “on par or better” fine tuning models such as these below and with no inference latency.
+   * RoBERTa
+   * DeBERTa
+   * GPT-2
+   * GPT-3

-### Why does LoRA work?
+## Why does LoRA work?
 * Pre-trained LLMs exhibit intrinsic low dimensions.
 * Based on this, during fine tuning weight updates should be low rank matrices
 * Low rank matrices A and B are learned